C2SM/git-course/advanced/Exercise_8_git-submodule.md

 Navigate back to your fork of the *posters* repository on GitHub, and make a change to the schedule file, and commit it.
 You can do this directly in the web interface by simply selecting the file and using the edit button.

-Once you have done this, navigate back into into root of the *conference_planning* folder and use `git submodule update` to get the main repository to fetch the new commit from the *posters* repository.
+Once you have done this, navigate back to the root of the *conference_planning* folder and use `git submodule update` to get the main repository to fetch the new commit from the *posters* repository.

 ```plaintext
 cd ..